mui/material-ui/docs/data/system/getting-started/usage/usage.md

 >
 ```

-These shorthands are optional—they are great to save time when writing styles, but it's not necessary to use them.
+These shorthands are optional—they're great for saving time, but not necessary to use

-## Superset of CSS
+### Superset of CSS

 The `sx` prop supports CSS syntax including child and pseudo-selectors, media queries, raw CSS values, and more.
 Here are a few examples of how you can implement these CSS features: